-This updated guide lists all of the best dog foods for Boxers.
+This updated guide lists the best dog foods for Boxers this year.

 Did you know boxers were the first police dogs?